dcorbe/extdb/README.md

  - LOG (dev branch atm)

+#### Install Windows
+Look in windows_release/ pick a version i.e latest one.

 #### Crash C000005 ACCESS_VIOLATION
 extDB doesn't work well with large datatypes in Database...
    Check for Longtext (4GB) change it to MediumText / Text

-#### Install Windows
-Look in windows_release/ pick a version i.e latest one.

 #### Using Fred's Malloc
 ExtDB is incompatiable with https://github.com/fred41/tbbmalloc_arma.
    Workaround rename Fred's malloc & change arma startup to the new filename.

 #### Requirements for Windows

  - Windows XP or greater
  - Windows Server 2003 or greater

 #### Install from Source - Windows
 https://github.com/Torndeco/extdb/wiki/Install

 #### Install from Source - Linux
 https://github.com/Torndeco/extdb/wiki/Install-Linux---Chroot-Guide-%28WIP%29

-#### Extdb Known Issues with Linux
-   None ? :)
-   Its annoying to have to setup a 32bit chroot enviroment.
-   But its alot easier than trying to install 32bit libraries on 64bit system without breaking something

 #### Thanks to